bigmlcom/bigml-node/docs/index.md

     instances that have that value over the total number of instances in the node).
 - 3 for **threshold**: one vote per each model prediction.
-Needs an additional object with to properties: threshold and category.
-If the count of models predicting the category surpasses the threshold, the category is predicted.
+Needs an additional object with two properties: threshold and category.
+The category is predicted if and only if the number of predictions for that category is at least the threshold value.
-    Otherwise, the prediction returns plurality for the rest of predicted values.
+    Otherwise, the prediction is plurality for the rest of predicted values.

 An example of `threshold` combination method would be: